dendronhq/dendron/packages/plugin-core/assets/dendron-ws/tutorial/treatments/original/tutorial.user-interface.md

 #### 2. Preview Pane

 This shows the rendered Markdown of what your currently opened note looks like.
-If you close this pane, you can always bring it back by opening the command palette `%KEYBINDING%+Shift+P` and running the `Dendron: Show Preview` command.
+If you close this pane, you can always bring it back by opening the command palette `Cmd / Ctrl + Shift + P` and running the `Dendron: Show Preview` command.

->💡 The preview pane is read-only and cannot be used to edit notes.
+> 💡 The preview pane is read-only and cannot be used to edit notes.
 All editing must be done in the editor pane.

 #### 3. Dendron Workspace